HR-CMGT/Minor-GDD-Unity/classes/02_basics2.md

 ## Presentation
 <!-- This week's [presentation can be found here](https://hr-cmgt.github.io/Minor-GDD-Unity/presentation_basics2) -->
-This week's presentation can be found here
+This week's presentation can be found here (work in progress)

 ## Resources
 - Our own [tips, tricks and best practices](00_unity.md) for working with Unity, with a bunch of gifs